 The cathedral situated at Irithyll’s summit indicates itself to hold central importance within the city, and its direct connection to the remains of Anor Londo further suggest that it was among the earliest buildings to be constructed.
 It only takes one look then to see how this church set the tone for the rest of the city.
 The stained-glass windows were designed with the crown that Gwyndolin wore in DS1 as their central motif.
 Statues of the Darkmoon deity resembling his Oolacilian effigies in DS1 tower within the cathedral’s bema and adorn the outside walls.
 These same symbols and idols can be found all around Irithyll, interlaced with its Anor Londo-style architecture.
 There was a deliberate fusion of the ancient with the contemporary, reflecting a society which still respected the old but now had something new holding prominence.
 Gwyn’s youngest son was now chief among the gods, and he would naturally be the most revered deity in the city where he resided.
 And yet, despite his newfound position of power, the God of the Darkmoon was far humbler than his predecessors.

-If we infiltrate Irithyll through its sewer system, we will enter a manor on the corner of town, guarded by Silver Knights.
+We pass through a manor guarded by Silver Knights.
 Descriptions of the knights’ armor confirm that they still serve the royal family the same as always.
-Likewise, the text indicates that their loyalty has led to them keeping guard over both this “small” manor and the abandoned cathedral even after the royal family’s demise.
-We can thus infer that this relatively humble estate belonged to Gwyndolin, especially since he too is associated with the old royals in the text for Sulyvahn’s soul.
-This notion is reinforced by a number of paintings hung within the manor, namely artists’ renditions of Anor Londo, the gods’ library that had been taken over by Seath, and his beloved sister Gwynevere.
-These were all people or places associated with the chief god in one form or another and likely to retain sentimental value.
-In other words, the most powerful god in the pantheon chose to reside in a “small” manor on the corner of town.
-This is in stark contrast to the grandiose cathedral and royal manor that dominated Anor Londo and arguably still dominates Irithyll.
+This loyalty has led to them keeping watch over both this mansion and the abandoned cathedral.
+Gwyndolin is one of those old royals and would naturally be king of the gods as their leader; the severed ears of sinners in the royal bodyguards’ possession does indicate their current obedience to his will and practices.
+We can thus infer that this estate — the largest in town — belonged to Gwyn’s youngest.
+This notion is reinforced by the paintings hung inside, namely renditions of Anor Londo, the Duke’s Archives, and Gwynevere.
+These were all people or places associated with Gwyndolin in one form or another and likely to retain sentimental value.
+In other words, the most powerful god in the pantheon chose to reside in a “small” manor on the corner of town, a stark contrast from the grandiose cathedral and royal manor that dominated Anor Londo and arguably still dominates Irithyll.

 Helmet of the Silver Knights who served the former royal family.